 Originally Greek for 10,000 (one hundred hundred; Remember that one million can be expressed as one hundred hundred hundred), the word now practically synonymous with "plethora."

 myrmidon (MUR-mi-don) 1. a member of a warlike Thessalian people who were ruled by Achilles and followed him on the expedition against Troy.
-2. a faithful follower who carries out orders without question
+2. a faithful follower who carries out orders without question.
+Click to receive the free Daily Vocabula.

 I've always liked this word: It's mellifluous even somewhat onomatopoeic and it's always relevant.